-ADMINISTRATION 5.
+5. ADMINISTRATION

-- Details of entry must be made available at least 28 days before the closing date of the event.
+- 5.1 Details of entry must be made available at least 28 days before the closing date of the event.
 Entries will be limited to nine heats each weekend.
-Entries and subsequent 5.1 heat allocations by class must be dealt with on a first come first served basis - Entries for a meeting will only be accepted from current BRCA members and must be accompanied by their BRCA membership number.
-The entry fee will be set annually at 5.2 - 5.3 Race fees for the 2024 season are £30,00 per Adult class entry, £5,00 per Junior class entry, Entry fee includes Saturday practice and all racing on Saturday and Sunday, One Class entry per BRCA member. - 54 Prior to the meetings drivers are to pre-register via the sections on-line booking system through the LSOR section area on the BRCA main website at www.brca.org or as indicated on our Facebook page. - All pre-registrations are to be done by midnight 8 days preceding the meeting.
+Entries and subsequent heat allocations by class must be dealt with on a first come, first served basis. - 5.2 Entries for a meeting will only be accepted from current BRCA members and must be accompanied by their BRCA membership number.
+The entry fee will be set annually at the section AGM. - 5.3 Entry fee includes Saturday practice and all racing on Saturday and Sunday.
+One Class entry per BRCA member. - Prior to the meetings drivers are to pre- register via the sections on-line booking system through the LSOR section area on the BRCA main website at www.brca.org or as indicated on our Facebook page. - All pre-registrations are to be done by midnight 8 days preceding the meeting.
 Late registration will be allowed up to the day before the meeting, but entry cannot be guaranteed and will incur an additional fee of £10 to the advertised race fee in 5.3.
-Late registration entry that is after the publication of seeded heats will not result in reseeding of the heats and drivers will be placed in to a heat at the race directors discretion. - Anyone attending a national meeting MUST wear hi-viz jackets when they are within the track area (within the fenced off area), on the rostrum, and includes collecting and 5.6 placing your car in the pit lane.
+Late registration entry that is after the publication of seeded heats will not result in reseeding of the heats and drivers will be placed in to a heat at the race directors discretion. - Anyone attending a national meeting MUST wear hi-viz jackets when they are within the track area (within the fenced off area), on the rostrum, and includes collecting and placing your car in the pit lane.
 Any mechanics or anybody marshalling on a racers behalf will also need to be wearing a hi-viz top.
-The section no longer provides Hi-Viz tops and any driver who turns up without their hi-viz will be excluded from the meeting. - Anyone attending LSOR events wishing to fly any kind of aircraft must at all times comply with the CAA Drone and Model Aircraft Code and where applicable hold an 5.7 Operator ID and Flyer ID.
+The section no longer provides Hi-Viz tops and any driver who turns up without their hi-viz will be excluded from the meeting. - 5.7 Anyone attending LSOR events wishing to fly any kind of aircraft must at all times comply with the CAA Drone and Model Aircraft Code and where applicable hold an Operator ID and Flyer ID.
 Flying is prohibited at all times the track is open and a meeting is underway.
 Where venues allow you to fly, you may do so away from the track, pitting and attendees camping area.
-Failure to follow these rules may result in disqualification from the event and potential exclusions from future events. - 5.8 - All racers are reminded that the section rents the host club and as such the general conduct of entrants must be in line with the BRCA handbook.

-In line with the associations constitution if the committee feel a driver is under the influence on race day they will be asked to prove their legibility to race by undergoing a 5.9 breath test of which a positive outcome will exclude them from the days racing and recommend that they do not drive straight home.
+Failure to follow these rules may result in disqualification from the event and potential exclusions from future events. - 5.8 All racers are reminded that the section rents the host club and as such the general conduct of entrants must be in line with the BRCA handbook. - In line with the associations constitution if the committee feel a driver is under the influence on race day they will be asked to prove their legibility to race by undergoing a breath test of which a positive outcome will exclude them from the days racing and recommend that they do not drive straight home.

-OFFICERS OF THE MEETING
+6. OFFICERS OF THE MEETING